NightRS/asr_project_template/README.md

 Regarding the model training.

 You can find logs of my final training here: https://wandb.ai/night_rs/asr_project.
 I used the `ls_first` config for 30 epochs and the `ls_second` config for 3 epochs.
 My final model is a combination of ideas from DeepSpeech and DeepSpeech2 papers.
-It can reach `18 CER` on the clean test part of Librispeech.
+It can reach `18 CER` on the clean test part of Librispeech (check `evaluate_results.ipynb`).
 The model is named LinGRUModel and consists of 7 hidden layers: 4 fully connected and 3 bidirectional recurrent (GRU).

 My code has 4 necessary augmentations implemented, as well as an LM inside the beam search function.